JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-13.md

 ## on
 - Add Apache Log4j2 logging framework wrapped by Simple Logging Facade for Java (SLF4J) library as Maven dependency.
+- Use Project lombok to generate setter and getter
+- Refactor entity classes by using Project lombok annotations for generating setter/getter/toString/hashCode and equals methods.

 ## c391609 on Nov 12, 2019, 11:06 PM GMT+4
 - Keep frontend src folder outside Maven folders in `./JavaTMP-User-Starter/web/assets/src` to synch with static html version.